Every professional displayed on Counselling Directory has been independently

-I am a an BACP Accredited Counsellor.
-I have worked with many different clients with many different needs.
-I have experienced many clients suffering from an array of problems, children and young people suffering from bullying, family disputes, exam pressure, social anxiety to adults suffering from depression, anxiety, relationship break downs, emotional sexual & physical abuse.
-I have gained experience from working at a Rape Crisis centre for a number of years and I currently work in the NHS in palliative, oncology & bereavement.
+I have gained experience from working at a Rape Crisis Centre for a number of years and I currently work in the NHS as a specialist oncology & palliative counsellor where I work with in and out patients, often I am working with high intensity trauma and bereavement.
 I have experience working with parents in a Children Centre.
 I have experience working in secondary schools with children aged 11-19.
-I currently work in a special needs school with pupils aged 11-19.
+I currently work in a special needs school with pupils aged 11-19 and teachers.
 I have worked with Mental Health issues at MIND and a Domestic Abuse Centre.
 My qualifications and continued professional development training are listed below.

 Training, qualifications & experience

 - Working therapeutically with children on the Autistic Spectrum.